Cecilia Beaux: Death

+Legacy

 Beaux was included in the 2018 exhibit Women in Paris 1850-1900 at the Clark Art Institute.

 Though Beaux was an individualist, comparisons to Sargent would prove inevitable, and often favorable.
 Her strong technique, her perceptive reading of her subjects, and her ability to flatter without falsifying, were traits similar to his.

 "The critics are very enthusiastic.
 (Bernard) Berenson, Mrs. Coates tells me, stood in front of the portraits – Miss Beaux's three – and wagged his head.
 'Ah, yes, I see!'
 Some Sargents.
 The ordinary ones are signed John Sargent, the best are signed Cecilia Beaux, which is, of course, nonsense in more ways than one, but it is part of the generous chorus of praise."
 Though overshadowed by Mary Cassatt and relatively unknown to museum-goers today, Beaux's craftsmanship and extraordinary output were highly regarded in her time.
 While presenting the Carnegie Institute's Gold Medal to Beaux in 1899, William Merritt Chase stated "Miss Beaux is not only the greatest living woman painter, but the best that has ever lived.
 Miss Beaux has done away entirely with sex [gender] in art."

 During her long productive life as an artist, she maintained her personal aesthetic and high standards against all distractions and countervailing forces.
-She constantly struggled for perfection, "A perfect technique in anything," she stated in an interview, "means that there has been no break in continuity between the conception and the act of performance."
+She constantly struggled for perfection.
+"A perfect technique in anything," she stated in an interview, "means that there has been no break in continuity between the conception and the act of performance."
 She summed up her driving work ethic, "I can say this: When I attempt anything, I have a passionate determination to overcome every obstacle…And I do my own work with a refusal to accept defeat that might almost be called painful."